 There are plenty of travel apps to help you plan and make the most of your upcoming trip to Korea.
 Seoul is a massive city with many outstanding landmarks and countless activities scattered throughout the city, and you will need a bit of help navigating your way around!
-Here are the best Korea travel apps to plan your trip to Seoul and all across the land of the morning calm.
+Here are the best Korea travel apps to plan your trip to

 Recommended Phone SIM Card and Pocket Wifi for South Korea